andrasq/node-restiq/Readme.md

 Depending on the app, can serve 20k requests / second or more, and 18k / sec for more complex apps.

-The basics are in place -- route mapping, fast route decoding, pre-, post- and per-route stacks are working.
+The basics are working -- route mapping, route decoding, pre-, post- and per-route middleware stacks.
 Errors are caught and converted into HTTP 500 responses.
 Unmapped routes return 405 errors.
 The calls themselves can return any HTTP status code.

-There are not a lot of frills yet, but I was able to swap out restify in a fairly complex project and have all its unit tests pass.
+There are not a lot of frills yet, but I was able to swap out restify in a fairly complex app and have all its unit tests pass.
+The app runs 25-30% more calls per second on restiq than before.

 Objectives